 Step 2 – Build the Foundation

 The second step to building a tower crane is to create its foundation.
-This is one of the most crucial steps because it’s what sustains the crane and keeps it sturdy during the job.
+This is one of the most crucial steps because it’s what keeps it stable during operation.

 For most tower cranes, you’ll find this information embedded in its technical data.
 This will guide you through the precise dimensions so you can determine the right jib length.
-Other key details to check in the data include:
+Other key details you’ll find in the data include:

-Once you figure out the right measurements, you’ll need to dig a five-foot hole and create a concrete block.
+Once you determine the correct measurements, you’ll need to dig a five-foot hole and create a concrete block.
 This block will vary in its dimensions but will usually need to be about 30 x 30 feet.

 After the foundation has been laid, it’s ideal to wait a few days for it to settle.
-As you stand by, you’ll want to check the base to ensure it isn’t sinking or not settling correctly.
-If you notice issues, it needs to be redone.
+You’ll want to periodically check the base to ensure it isn’t sinking or not settling correctly.
+If you notice issues, it may need to be redone.
+This falls into the “better safe than sorry” category.

 Step 3 – Attach the Tower to the Foundation